Better Boat Resin Demo and Review [VIDEO]

 And what they said was, go ahead and give it a shot and use a torch across the top.
 So I got a torch, which is a handy thing to have.
 I didn't have one and it was pretty reasonable too.
 It was like $13 on Amazon.
 So I'm going to be using a torch for the top of this.
 I'll leave the link for this and the resin and everything we'll be using in the tutorial today in the description box below.

-All right, so now I'm going to go ahead and break down the stuff that's relevant to us in these instructions and try not to blind you with the glare here.
+Now I'm going to go ahead and break down the stuff that's relevant to us in these instructions and try not to blind you with the glare here.
 Okay, so materials needed.
 Some of this stuff is not relevant to us, like the squeegee or the brush or whatever because we won't be putting this on a table or a bar top or anything we'd have to spread it on.
 I'm just going to be working with some molds like I usually do for the demos and reviews and then I'm going to be using, this is just a magnet I started and I have a vinyl cutter, so I just cut out some letters and put them on there and I'll be filling up this part of the magnet with this resin today.

-All right.
 Determine amount needed for each coat.
 There's a breakdown of that, so that's handy.
 Prepare the surface in the work area.
 Okay.
 Measure the resin and hardener.
 Now this I really liked, there is a part that they included that I really appreciate.
 So measure one part resin to one part hardener by liquid volume.
 Okay.
 Or a hundred parts resin at to 83 parts hardener by weight.
 Now I appreciate that they incorporated weight into it because I've gotten a lot of comments before where people are like or you could just weigh it because you know I measured by volume and the thing about it is, yes you can absolutely weigh it, but just because it's one part to one part volume does not mean that it's going to be one part to one part by weight.
 It doesn't work like that and it's because one is significantly thicker than the other.
 They don't weigh the same thing.
 It is not a one to one ratio if you measure by weight.

 So with that said, pour into a large clean, dry, smooth sided mixing cup.
 Okay.
 Pretty standard resin stuff.
 Add the resin of the hardener for optimal results.
 I personally, I don't like doing that and it's because I prefer pouring the thicker one first because then it sinks to the bottom.
 It's just a personal preference.
 Do whatever you want, follow your heart, so on and so forth.
 Okay.
 Mix the hardener and resin, mix both parts together for a minimum of three minutes.
 Break the sides in the bottom.
 Standard resin stuff.
 Okay, remix the hardener and the resin.
 Okay, so just pour into a second container.
 I've always found it to be a bit much.